 The 1st Battalion, 228th Aviation Regiment (1-228 AVN) conducts general aviation support and medical evacuation operations in support of JTF-Bravo and theater-wide USSOUTHCOM operations.
 The 1-228 operates 10 UH-60, 6 CH-47 and 4 HH-60 helicopters.

-Joint Security Forces (JSF) is responsible for law enforcement, security and force protection for U.S. government personnel, facilities, equipment and resources on Soto Cano Air Base.
+Army Military Police (MP) is responsible for law enforcement, security and force protection for U.S. government personnel, facilities, equipment and resources on Soto Cano Air Base.
 Additionally they provide security support for medical readiness training exercises, disaster response and humanitarian assistance operations and any other JTF-Bravo theater-wide operation as necessary.